-As part of the School Self Evaluation process, we in St. Brigid’s National School, Greystones have been focusing on particular aspects of Literacy and Maths.
+SCHOOL SELF EVALUATION PROCESS – Our progress so far: As part of the School Self Evaluation process, we in St. Brigid’s National School, Greystones have been focusing on particular aspects of Literacy and Maths.
+Now we have added a third subject: SPHE (Social, Personal and Health Education).
+At the moment we are at the information gathering stage.

-Target 1 The school adopted a whole school approach to the learning of the comprehension strategies from the ‘Building Bridges of Comprehension’ programme.
+Target 1 In 2012, the school adopted a whole school approach to the learning of the comprehension strategies from the ‘Building Bridges of Comprehension’ programme.
 Comprehension strategies are conscious plans; sets of steps that good readers use to make sense of text.
 You should find that as your child moves up the school they use these strategies to help with comprehension.

 - Making Connections